AML14/tratto/experiment/README.md

 We provide a brief description of the relevant files:

 - `generator`: this package contains scripts for generating test prefixes and test oracles
+  - `README.md`: a small Markdown file with example script invocations
-  - `evosuite.sh`: a script that invokes EvoSuite for a given source file
+  - `evosuite.sh`: a script that creates a test suite using EvoSuite for a given class
-  - `jdoctor.sh`: a script that invokes JDoctor for a given source file
+  - `jdoctor.sh`: a script that creates oracles using JDoctor
-  - `toga.sh`: a script that invokes TOGA for a given source file and test prefix
+  - `toga.sh`: a script that creates oracles using TOGA
-  - `tratto.sh`: a script that invokes Tratto for a given source file
+  - `tratto.sh`: a script that creates oracles using Tratto
-- `src/main/java`: this package contains all Java functionality, including mutation testing, file IO, JavaParser utilities, etc.
+- `src/main/java`: this directory contains all Java functionality for the end-to-end experimental pipeline
+  - `data`: a package with all records use to represent input and output
   - `FileUtils.java`: a class with all necessary utilities to read and write to files
   - `TestAnalyzer.java`: a class for reporting the statistics of a test suite.
 Includes the number of passing/failing tests and mutation score.
   - `TestUtils.java`: a class for test suite utilities, such as removing/adding assertions
-  - `data.TestOutput.java`: a record for storing a test case and its contextual information
 - `experiment.sh`: the end-to-end script which performs the experiment

 ### Prefix